 employees need to use this platform by January 1 for all HR tasks” helps

-to set the priorities and expectations everyone needs to succeed.
+set priorities and expectations everyone requires to succeed at a business level.
 From there,

-the company can identify the support and prioritization required to ensure
+the company can identify the supports and prioritization required to ensure

 these 75% of employees get online.